“He ignored multiple invitations”: EFCC drops new update on VDM’s alleged crimes

-Verydarkman’s Arrest BBC Refuses to Succumb, Blasts EFCC for Debunking News About Critic’s Petition
+- Recall that the online sensation was reportedly brutalised by gunmen who took him away in a black van

+- EFCC opened up on inviting the outspoken young man multiple times, and how he allegedly reacted to them

-Nigeria's Economic and Financial Crimes Commission (EFCC) has finally addressed the controversy surrounding the arrest of social media personality Martins Vincent Otse, also known as Verydarkman
+Nigeria's Economic and Financial Crimes Commission (EFCC) has finally addressed the controversy surrounding the arrest of Verydarkman, real name Martins Vincent Otse, a well-known social media influencer.

-The anti graft commission clarified that their action was taken in response to serious financial crime allegations rather than his recent criticism on the agency.
+The anti-graft commission clarified that its action was taken in response to serious financial crime allegations rather than his recent criticism of the agency.

 The anti-graft agency noted that all invites were made to "his known addresses and mediums of communication," but were "repeatedly ignored."